cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 The code defined between `%{` and `%}` is what we call a **hint**.
 A hint is a piece of code that doesn't need to be proven and is only used by the prover, mainly to set some memory cells before executing a Cairo instruction.

-As the Cairo VM in production is currently written in Python, so are the hints, and you can see that the generated CASM code contains Python code.
+As the Cairo VM in production is currently written in Python, so are the hints, and you can see that the generated Casm code contains Python code.

 The first hint works as follows: `__boxed_segment = segments.add()` creates a new `__boxed_segment` if it doesn't exist yet.
 Then, `memory[ap + 0] = __boxed_segment` writes at location `ap` the value `__boxed_segment` which is a pointer to the segment that contains boxes.
 Ultimately, `__boxed_segment += 1`  increments by one the value of the pointer, because `first_box`  contains a single value.